 Disability for Children

-Call Our Proven Reno Social Security Disability Lawyer
+Call Our Proven Reno Social Security Disability Lawyer and Representatives

 Disabled children under the age of 18 unable to receive the care that they need can apply for disability to the Social Security Administration.
 Claims are evaluated according to this definition of disability for children: